-Editor's Note: 5G devices can be changed if we agree to a new definition for UE.

 Another aspect of 5G KPIs includes requirements for various combinations of latency and reliability, as well as higher accuracy for positioning.
 These KPIs are driven by support for both commercial and public safety services.
 On the commercial side, new use cases are expected for factory automation, industrial process automation, drone and other UAV control, AR, and more.
 Services such as UAV controls will require more precise positioning information that includes altitude, speed, and direction, in addition to horizontal coordinates.

 Support for MIoT brings many new requirements in addition to those for the enhanced KPIs.
-The expansion of connected things introduces a need for significant improvements in resource efficiency in all system components (e.g., devices, radio, access network, core network).
+The expansion of connected things introduces a need for significant improvements in resource efficiency in all system components (e.g., UEs, radio, access network, core network).